 Guatemala is a multiethnic and pluricultural country.
 Along with El Salvador and Honduras, it makes up Central America’s “Northern Triangle.”
-Similar to its Central American neighbors, Guatemala faces significant migration concerns stemming from high rates of poverty and violence as well as some of the region’s highest rates of inequality.
-Approximately 29.6% of the population lives in extreme poverty, 49.8% of children under the age of five suffer from chronic malnutrition, and Guatemalans attend school for an average of four years.
-Around 70% of Guatemalans are under the age of 30, these young people face limiting economic and social contexts due to a lack of formal employment opportunities, low levels of education, and citizen security concerns.
+Similar to its Central American neighbors, Guatemala faces significant migration concerns stemming from high rates of poverty and violence, as well as some of the region’s highest rates of inequality.
+Approximately 29.6% of the population lives in extreme poverty, 49.8% of children under the age of five suffer from chronic malnutrition, and Guatemalans attend school for an average of only four years.
+Around 70% of Guatemalans are under the age of 30, with limited economic and social contexts due to a lack of formal employment opportunities, low levels of education, and citizen security concerns.

 2,800+ family members received parenting and resilience support

 19,850+ volunteers mobilized

 8,000+ youth and community participants in awareness-raising workshops on migration